dusanmsk/studer/grafana/README.md

 ## How to setup

-- install docker and docker-compose on a computer (rpi, virtual, ...) where you want to run this instance
+- install docker and docker-compose on a linux computer (rpi, virtual, ...) where you want to run this instance
-- clone/download this repo there
+- clone/[download](https://github.com/dusanmsk/studer/archive/refs/heads/main.zip) this repo there
 - edit .env file and modify DATADIR, STUDER2INFLUX_PERIODIC_FREQUENCY_SEC etc
 - run ./rebuild.sh